 RCC is a non-profit organization, aimed at providing academic, scientific, and cultural cooperation between Harvard University and the Spanish system of Higher Education.
 It promotes and develops activities in every realm of the knowledge triangle.

 The original ten-year agreement between Harvard University and the Universidad Complutense de Madrid was renewed in 2009.
-As part of an expansion project, RCC has recently incorporated four Partner Universities, namely, the Universidad Rey Juan Carlos de Madrid (2013), Universidad Politécnica de Madrid (2013), Universidad de Alcalá (2014), Universidad de Sevilla (2015), and Universitat de València (2015).
+As part of an expansion project, RCC has recently incorporated four Partner Universities, namely Universidad Politécnica de Madrid (2013), Universidad de Alcalá (2014), Universidad de Sevilla (2015), and Universitat de València (2015).

-In 2015, RCC became a sponsor of Harvard Spain, the association of Spanish graduate and undergraduate students enrolled at Harvard University.
+In 2015, RCC created and became a sponsor of Harvard Spain, the association of Spanish graduate and undergraduate students enrolled at Harvard University.

 RCC’s activities and programs are approved by the Academic Council, co-led by the President of Harvard, and integrated by members of the most representative schools at Harvard University, such as the Graduate School of Arts and Sciences, Harvard Business School, Harvard Graduate School of Design, Harvard Kennedy School, Harvard Law School and Harvard Medical School.

-The current RCC Director is José Manuel Martínez Sierra, Jean Monnet ad personam Professor of European Union Law and Government, Faculty Affiliate at the Harvard MDG Center for European Studies, and Faculty Associate at the David Rockefeller Center for Latin American Studies at Harvard.
+The current RCC Director is José Manuel Martínez Sierra, Jean Monnet ad personam Professor of European Union Law and Government, Faculty Affiliate at the Harvard Minda de Gunzburg Center for European Studies, and Faculty Associate at the David Rockefeller Center for Latin American Studies at Harvard.